 Before joining IBM, she worked at Praekelt.org, conducting user research, experience design and the evaluation of mobile solutions for girls, mothers and youth in various African and Asian countries.
 She also spent several years as a Computer Science lecturer at NUL.

-Among others, she is a Mandela Rhodes, a Google Anita Borg Memorial scholar, a Canon Collins scholar, a Schlumberger Faculty for The Future fellow and a fellow of the Moremi Initiative for Women's Leadership in Africa.
-She has been awarded the Queen's Young Leaders award by Her Majesty Queen Elizabeth II, the South African Women in Science Research Award, and the World Bank/MMMF Award for her commitment to improving the wellness and education of African women and children.
+Among others, she is a Mandela Rhodes scholar, a Google Anita Borg Memorial scholar, a Canon Collins scholar, a Schlumberger Faculty for The Future fellow and a fellow of the Moremi Initiative for Women's Leadership in Africa.
+She has been awarded the Queen's Young Leaders Award by Her Majesty Queen Elizabeth II, the South African Women in Science Research Award, and the World Bank/MMMF Award for her commitment to improving the wellness and education of African women and children.